mrodriguezto/noctishop/README.md

 Noctishop is an almost fully featured e-commerce website that supports authentication, payments via paypal, products, users and orders management through a dedicated UI for admins.

-Made with Next-js, MUI and MongoDB.
+Made with Next.js, MUI and MongoDB.
 It also uses Cloudinary for storing product images, Github OAuth for authentication and Paypal.

 ## Prerequisites